The COVID-19 pandemic has drastically crippled businesses around the world.

 Across industries, companies are scrambling to react as fast as possible to mitigate impacts and other risks and to prepare the organization for the unprecedented implications of COVID-19.

-Businesses and individuals have already started working remotely to decimate the impact of the pandemic.
+Businesses and individuals have already started working remotely to mitigate the impact of the pandemic.

 5 Steps for Business Continuity